Om7035/Sentinel-The-Self-Healing-Knowledge-Graph/README.md

 >
 > Please note that a **new release of the Python package is currently in progress**, and it may take some time to complete.
 >
 > Sentinel is a **library in progress**.
-We are working hard to improve stability, add new features, and refine the API.
+We are working hard to improve stability, add new features, and refine it.
 > While the core functionality is ready for testing, expect breaking changes and rapid updates.
 >
 > **We are building it and making it better every day!** 🚀